Gwen Harwood: Life

 Harwood was born on 8 June 1920 in Taringa, a suburb of Brisbane.
-She attended Brisbane Girls Grammar School and was an organist at All Saints' Church when she was young.
-She completed a music teacher's diploma, and also worked as a typist at the War Damage Commission from 1942.
 Early in her life, she developed an interest in literature, philosophy and music.

-She married linguist Bill Harwood in September 1945, shortly after which they moved to Oyster Cove south of Hobart as he was appointed a lecturer at the University of Tasmania.
-Here she developed her lifelong interest in the work of philosopher Ludwig Wittgenstein "which informs her entire opus".

 Her father played piano, violin, guitar and the flute.
 Both Gwen and her brother were given piano lessons, and originally Gwen wanted to be a musician.
 Gwen's grandmother introduced her to poetry; this inspired her and became her lifelong calling and passion.
+She attended Brisbane Girls Grammar School and was an organist at All Saints' Church when she was young.
+She completed a music teacher's diploma, and also worked as a typist at the War Damage Commission from 1942.

+She married linguist Bill Harwood in September 1945, shortly after which they moved to Oyster Cove, south of Hobart, as he was appointed a lecturer at the University of Tasmania.
+Here she developed her lifelong interest in the work of philosopher Ludwig Wittgenstein "which informs her entire opus".